Kilkenny–Tipperary hurling rivalry: 2016 and 2019 - Tipperary triumph

 Two years later on 4 September 2016, Tipperary comprehensively defeated Kilkenny by 2–29 to 2–20 to win their 27th All-Ireland title and stop Kilkenny from winning three in a row.
 Tipperary went on to beat their old rivals Kilkenny once again on 18 August 2019 to win the 28th All-Ireland title.
-Tipperary won the game by 14 points, against 14 man Kilkenny when Richie Hogan was controversially sent off, it was the largest defeat by a Kilkenny team managed by Brian Cody and the largest defeat by a Kilkenny team since 1964 All Ireland which was also lost to Tipperary.
+Tipperary won the game by 14 points, against 14 man Kilkenny when Richie Hogan was sent off, it was the largest defeat by a Kilkenny team managed by Brian Cody and the largest defeat by a Kilkenny team since 1964 All Ireland which was also lost to Tipperary.

 Statistics

-There have been 28 championship meetings between the teams (As of the completion of the 2019 All Ireland Hurling championship).
+There have been 28 championship meetings between the teams (As of the completion of the 2022 All Ireland Hurling championship).
 Tipperary have won 15 of these matches, Kilkenny have won 12 of these matches and 1 of these matches have ended in a draw.

 The biggest margin of victory came in the 1895 All-Ireland final when Tipperary defeated Kilkenny by 6–8 to 1–0, a victory of twenty-three points.
 Other one-sided victories in Tipperary's favour came in the 1887 All-Ireland final (4-7 to 0-00), the 1937 All-Ireland final (3-11 to 0-3) and the 1898 All-Ireland final (7-13 to 3-10).
 In recent times Kilkenny reversed this trend, dishing out a 4–24 to 1-15 trouncing in the 2012 All-Ireland semi-final.
 The largest attendance for a Kilkenny-Tipperary match was 82,106 for the All-Ireland final on 6 September 2009 at Croke Park.